-But for dairy farmers, the summer solutions to keeping cool cannot apply only to them.
+For dairy farmers, the summer solutions to keeping cool cannot apply only to them.
 The herds they care for prefer cooler temperatures.
-To keep these cows feeling comfortable, the farm needs plenty of tricks to keep cows happy and healthy.
+To keep these cows feeling comfortable, the farm needs plenty of tricks to keep dairy cows happy and healthy.

-Here are 6 cool cow facts for how (and why) cows beat the summer heat:
+Here are 6 cool cow facts about how (and why) cows beat the summer heat:

 1. Keeping dairy cows cool in the summertime is important in keeping milk production and cow health up.
 Heat stress can cause a loss in appetite, leading to a drop in milk production, but it can also weaken the cow’s immune system.